christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-13-the-first-solo-chainmail-campaign-session-1.markdown

 # Session 0

 Let's begin with an objective.
 My primary goal in this campaign is to (nearly) legitimately raise a solo OD&D player character to the second level without using supplementary rules, such as [Scarlet Heroes](https://www.drivethrurpg.com/en/product/127180/scarlet-heroes?affiliate_id=3556094) for instance, to supercharge my character.
-I'll let you in on a secret, if you aren't already aware: OD&D is challenging!

 I've created and lost nearly a dozen parties now in the depths of black Gygaxian dungeons.
-They've been done in by mythical creatures (the latest were a pair of gargoyles, grrr), insidious traps, and even treachery!
-I have several other roleplaying titles lined up that I'm excited to play currently collecting dust on the shelf, but I can't rest now until I see *one single character* come back from the depths relatively intact, and with enough experience to reach the second level.
-I believe that, for my first time documenting a campaign in blog format, this will be a spectacularly paranoid dungeon  crawling affair.
+They've been done in by mythical creatures (the latest were a pair of gargoyles, grrr), insidious traps, and even treachery.
+I'll let you in on a secret, if you weren't already aware: OD&D is challenging!

+I have several other roleplaying titles lined up that I'm excited to play, but they're currently collecting dust on the shelf because I can't rest until I see even *one single character* come back from the depths relatively intact, and with enough experience to earn the second level.
+It's funny that this will be my first time to meticulously document a campaign in blog format, as I anticipate it to become a spectacularly paranoid dungeon crawling affair.

  ![img](https://upload.wikimedia.org/wikipedia/en/8/8e/D%26d_Box1st.jpg)

-This campaign will indeed employ [1974 Original D&D](https://www.drivethrurpg.com/en/product/28306/od-d-dungeons-dragons-original-edition-0e?affiliate_id=3556094) as its roleplaying system, sometimes described as 0e.
-I'm playing with the three little brown books, commonly referred to as 3LBB OD&D:
+This campaign will indeed employ the [1974 Original D&D](https://www.drivethrurpg.com/en/product/28306/od-d-dungeons-dragons-original-edition-0e?affiliate_id=3556094) rules as its roleplaying system, sometimes described as 0e.
+I'm playing with only the three little brown books, a playing style commonly referred to as 3LBB OD&D:

 Book I: Men & Magic
 Book II: Monsters & Treasure
 Book III: The Underworld & Wilderness Adventures

-Although roleplaying campaigns predate the release of OD&D, this set of rules was the first commercially available roleplaying game and serves as a landmark origin point for the hobby.
+Although the famous early roleplaying campaigns predate the release of OD&D, this set of rules was the first commercially available roleplaying game and serves as a landmark origin point for the hobby.
+Learning to play is an act of archaeology.
+In fact, you'd be much better off to just buy one of its many retroclones instead ([Swords & Wizardry White Box](https://www.drivethrurpg.com/en/product/472437/swords-wizardry-white-box-rules?affiliate_id=3556094) is my personal favorite 3LBB clone).

-Men & Magic describes the kinds of player characters that could be played.
-There were originally only the Fighting-Man, the Magic-User, and the Cleric, and this is even an upgrade from the Hero and
+Men & Magic describes the kinds of characters that could be played.
+These were originally only the Fighting-Man, the Magic-User, and the Cleric, and even this is an upgrade from the Hero and Wizard available in Chainmail.

+There were also four mechanically meaningful ancestries to choose from.
+Dwarves are exceptional dungeoneers and the only characters able to wield the mythic +3 Magic Warhammer.
+Elves are class hybrids, given the ability to swap between the Fighting-Man and Magic-User classes from adventure to adventure along with a knack for finding hidden dwarves.
+Halflings are stealthy deadshots and humans are the only characters that can infinitely level.

+Monsters & Treasure provides a fairly complete bestiary of fantasy creatures to encounter and an assortment of magical items (some quite comical) to discover.
+The Underworld & Wilderness Adventures gives guidance on how to run adventures either in the overworld above or in the dungeons below.

 The 3LBB moniker distinguishes one kind of play from other campaigns played using any of OD&Ds official supplements: